dvcoolarun/dvcoolarun.github.io/about.markdown

           </div>

           <div class="description">
-              Motivated and versatile frontend developer with expertise in Python, React/Next, and TypeScript.
+              Motivated and versatile frontend developer with expertise in <mark>Python, React/Next, and TypeScript</mark>.
-              Bringing 7+ years of experience in both B2B/B2C environments delivering web applications.
+              Bringing <mark>7+ years of experience</mark> in both <mark>B2B/B2C environments</mark> delivering web applications.
-              Proven track record in managing teams and collaborating with startups.
+              Proven track record in <mark>managing teams</mark> and collaborating with startups.
 Always looking for new challenges and new technologies to learn.
-Experienced with the software development life cycle (SDLC) utilizing various project management methodologies including Agile, Scrum and Kanban.
+Experienced with the <mark>software development life cycle (SDLC)</mark> utilizing various project management methodologies including <mark>Agile, Scrum and Kanban</mark>.
-              Efficient working both independently and in a team environment.
+              Efficient working both <mark>independently and in a team environment</mark>.
           </div>

           <div class="contact-section">